Tip.It!

 Ranged Display

-The ranged display occupies the remaining (south-west) corner of the big top.
+The ranged display occupies the west side of the big top.
 There are two parts to the ranged display: a duck gallery (popinjays) and a spinning wheel with a live target!

 The chest supplies a performance bow, knives, throwing axes, and arrows.
 Five shots are required on each target.
 You can only use one type of weapon for the five shots on the spinning target, but you can switch to another weapon (or use the same type) for the duck gallery.